-In Ann Arbor, the Center for Plastic & Reconstructive Surgery offers rhinoplasty, sometimes called a “nose job”, to help women and men feel more attractive and confident.
+In Ann Arbor, the Center for Plastic & Reconstructive Surgery offers rhinoplasty, sometimes called a “nose job,” to help people from Plymouth, Brighton, and other surrounding communities feel more attractive and confident.
 Our team of 4 board-certified plastic surgeons has extensive experience reshaping the nose and is known for providing natural-looking results.

 While our surgeons typically strive to provide subtle rhinoplasty results, this procedure can make a significant improvement in the way the nose looks and functions.
 Benefits include: